 To get the EQ100 driver, click the green download button above.
 After you complete your download, move on to Step 2.

-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for EQ100.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Viglen Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.

 Tech Tip: Driver downloads and updates come in a variety of file formats with different file extensions.
 For example, you may have downloaded an EXE, INF, ZIP, or SYS file.
 Each file type has a slighty different installation procedure to follow.